 h to view your inbox, and

-to attempt to get new mail.
-(If you're stuck here, let me know.
-I want
+g to attempt to get new mail.

 Send an email with

 m to whoever you want, and that should be it!
 In the inbox summary view you can use

 p to move up and down through your emails, and

 o to send an email to another file.

-note to sort between conversational emails and website notification/junk emails!
-It's nice
+note to sort between conversational emails and notification/junk emails!
+It's nice.

 The Tickets File

-# ~/.mu-tickets # The Ticket file contains one MAIL account # per line that rmail will look at. imaps://bird%40muto.ca:Passw0rd@mail.gandi.net imaps://skel%40muto.ca:firstname.lastname@example.org
+# ~/.mu-tickets # The Ticket file has one mail URL per line. imaps://bird%40muto.ca:Passw0rd@mail.muto.ca imaps://skel%40muto.ca:firstname.lastname@example.org

 Now you can remove the password section in your